Wednesday’s Viewing Picks

 Masters of Illusion — The CW, 8 p.m.

-Beachfront Bargain Hunt: Relocating to Roatan, Honduras (season premiere) — HGTV, 9 p.m.
+Beachfront Bargain Hunt: The Allure of the North Shor4e, Massachusetts — HGTV, 9 p.m.

+Insane Pools: Second Splash: Sophia’s Jungle Oasis — Animal Planet, 9 p.m.

-Alaskan Bush People: Book of Browntown: Against the Tide — Discovery, 9 p.m.
+Alaskan Bush People: Book of Browntown: Ground Up — Discovery, 9 p.m.

-Louisiana Flip N Move: Shotgun House Style — DIY Network, 9 p.m.
+Louisiana Flip N Move: Barge Build vs. Carriage House — DIY Network, 9 p.m.

-River Phoenix & Heath Ledger: Under the Influence — Reelz Channel, 9 p.m.
+Britney Spears & Lindsay Lohan: Under the Influence — Reelz Channel, 9 p.m.

-Josh Gates’ Destination Truth: Mysteries of Haboro And Untamed Tanzania — Travel Channel, 9 p.m.
+Josh Gates’ Destination Truth: Romanian Forest Terrors And a Mexican Jungle Demon — Travel Channel, 9 p.m.

 What Would You Do? — ABC, 9:01 p.m.